Aliases for PAX8 Gene

 PAX8 is one of nine transcription factors within the PAX gene family.
 It has been observed to be expressed during embryonic development however expression attenuates after development in all but a few tissues.
 Research has indicated that over-expression of PAX proteins in general are not an initiating event in tumorgenesis however they may facilitate malignant development.
 PAX8 is expressed in 80-96% of all High-grade serous carcinomas (HGSC) and is commonly used as a marker for the disease.
 In addition PAX8 has become a useful biomarker for differentiating between mullerian mucinous and non-mullerian tumors.
 PAX8 has also been associated with neoplasms in the kidney and thyroid.

 GeneCards Summary for PAX8 Gene

 PAX8 (Paired Box 8) is a Protein Coding gene.
-Diseases associated with PAX8 include Hypothyroidism, Congenital, Due To Thyroid Dysgenesis Or Hypoplasia and Athyreosis.
-Among its related pathways are Insulin secretion and Pathways in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter sequence-specific DNA binding.
+Diseases associated with PAX8 include Hypothyroidism, Congenital, Nongoitrous, 2 and Athyreosis.
+Among its related pathways are Pathways in cancer and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II core promoter sequence-specific DNA binding.
 An important paralog of this gene is PAX5.

 UniProtKB/Swiss-Prot for PAX8 Gene